nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 </figure>
 &nbsp;

-Figure 1 illustrates the high level components of a FHIR messaging based NVSS:
+Figure 1 illustrates the high-level components of a FHIR messaging based NVSS, using death record submission as an example.

 - __Death Registration System__: Jurisdiction systems that process death records